Lengshuijiang: Geography

 Lengshuijiang is located in the middle of Hunan province, on foothills of the Xuefeng Mountains and along the Zi River.
 The city is bordered to the north by Anhua County, to the east by Lianyuan, to the south by Xinshao, and to the west and northwest by Xinhua.
 The city has a total area of 439 km2.

-River
+Rivers

 Zi River, is a tributary of Xiang River, flows through the city, draining an area of 326.5 km2.

 Reservoirs

 Zhoutou Reservoir (周头水库) is a reservoir and the largest body of water in the city.

 Mountains

 There are 123 mountains in the city over 400 m above sea level, and 20 of them are more than 800 m.
 The highest natural elevation in Lengshuijiang is 1073 m at Zushiling Ridge (祖师岭).

 Climate

 Lengshuijiang is in the subtropical monsoon climate zone, with an average annual temperature of 16.7 C, total annual rainfall of 1354 mm, a frost-free period of 269 days and annual average sunshine hours in 1401.8 hours.
 It exhibits four distinct seasons.